Final Weekly Update of 2024

 Afterwards

 We watched the others wrestle which was very entertaining.
 Several guys got their shirts off and I think we all know the drunk dudes in sunglasses would have taken off their pants.
 Somehow, Justin (Muhomatsu on Sumo Forum, Hochiyama on Twitter) beat Chiyonoshin, which is pretty cool.
-His wife Meredith (FakeItFrugal on Twitter) got some perfect pictures of my thrashing.
+His wife Heather (FakeItFrugal on Twitter) got some perfect pictures of my thrashing.
 This points out that if you want good pictures, bring a good camera and you might prefer a ringside seat.
 I’ve just got my camera phone and the zoom isn’t too great.

 The phone camera was enough, though, for taking pictures with Konishiki afterwards.
 He was a joy to meet and I hope to see him again next year!
 The show really did a good job of balancing the content for those who are completely new to sumo and those who have been following it for some time.
 I just think that if you’re a hard core sumo fan, you MUST get in the ring.
 That’s just an awesome experience.